 Cover your cast

 You must keep your cast dry at all costs.
-Wet casts can cause issues like odor or skin problems.
+Wet casts can cause issues like odor, skin problems or needing to get the cast replaced.

 There are several DIY ways some people cover their casts.
 We wouldn't recommend doing it because you run the risk of not doing it right and risk getting you cast wet.